zyl-mwy/c-_sklearn/README.md

 3. How to solve the problem about anaconda when building onnxruntime with ./build.sh

-Disable the anaconda environment by editing the "~./bashrc" and removing code about ananconda path
+Disable the anaconda environment by editing the "~./bashrc" and removing code about ananconda path.
+And then reboot your Ubuntu System.